carboclan/dapp.honeylemon.market/README.md

 ## Local development

+Useful commands:
-1. `make local-api` - to start docker containers.
-You might need to restart the `docker_api` container if it doesn't work on the first attempt.
+* `make local-start` - to start docker containers and deploy all contracts.
+Sometimes you'd have to manually restart the `docker_api` container after, in case mesh didn't fully initialize before the api was started.
-2. `make migrate` - to migrate Honeylemon & MarketProtocol contracts.
+* `make local-reset` - to clean all data and restart docker containers
-3. `make deploy-daily-contract` - to deploy current day contract.
+* `make deploy-daily-contract` - to deploy current day contract.

 API URL: http://localhost:3000/sra/v3/